 Distance Learning (ELearning)

 Distance Learning, also known as eLearning, at Grays Harbor College extends learning opportunities to students who are unable to attend class in person using online instruction and interactive television (ITV).
 The eLearning department supports all GHC classes with online technology and emerging educational technologies, whether your course is online or in the classroom.
 Support for eLearning is also provided by library databases and ebooks and a variety of online college services available to our students.
 We believe that a top-class education is for everyone, everywhere.

 Transitions (Basic Education For Adults)

 Adults with or without a diploma may enroll in a variety of classes designed to improve reading, writing, and math skills as they prepare to reach their educational, occupational, and personal goals.

 English Language Acquisition

 English Language Acquisition (ELA) classes are designed for students whose first language is not English.
-GHC offers classes in reading, writing, and speaking and listening.
+GHC offers classes that will help students learn to speak, listen, read and write better in English.
 Math, digital technology and employability skills are also taught in all classes.
 ELA classes are offered in the morning and evening, and in face-to-face and hybrid formats.
 Classes cost $25 per quarter.
+Waivers of this fee are available.
 To learn more or to schedule an orientation appointment to get started call (360) 538-4167 (se habla español).
 This coursework helps prepare a student for postsecondary education and/or employment.

 High School Completion Options